Garrett Kaske is an associate at Kessler Matura P.C.

 - Co-chair, National Lawyers Guild, New York City Chapter Labor & Employment Committee

-- National Employment Lawyers Association of New York (NELA/NY), Member
+- National Employment Lawyers Association of New York (NELA), Member

-- March 11, 2016 – Presenter on a panel entitled “Strategies & Consideration for Arbitration of Employment Disputes” at the New Your City Bar Association’s Employment Law Institute.
-Mr. Kaske’s presentation and the materials he prepared for the CLE focused on strategies for Plaintiff’s attorneys facing compelled arbitration of employment matters, including class and collective actions.
-The materials are available on Westlaw using the following identifier: 20160311A NYCBAR 618.
+- March 11, 2016 – Presenter, on a panel entitled “Strategies & Consideration for Arbitration of Employment Disputes” at the New Your City Bar Association’s Employment Law Institute.

-- June 9, 2017 – Ethics presenter at the NYU 70th Annual Conference on Labor.
-Mr. Kaske’s discussion focused on ethically communicating with low-wage workers in employment class actions.
+- June 9, 2017 – Presenter, NYU 70th Annual Conference on Labor.
+Discussion focused on ethically communicating with low-wage workers in employment class actions.

-- March 22, 2018 – Presenter on a panel put on by the Low Wage Worker Task Force discussing representing undocumented and immigrant workers since the inauguration of President Donald J. Trump.
-Mr. Kaske’s presentation and materials focused on the discoverability of immigration status in wage-and-hour and discrimination lawsuits.
+- March 22, 2018 – Presenter, on a panel put on by the Low Wage Worker Task Force discussing representing undocumented and immigrant workers since the inauguration of President Donald J. Trump.

-- May 11, 2018 – Moderator of a panel at NELA/NY’s semi-annual conference, which discussed New York Labor Law alternatives to the FLSA.
+- May 11, 2018 – Moderator of a panel at NELA/NY’s semi-annual conference, discussing New York Labor Law alternatives to the FLSA.

-- December 2019 – Coordinator of “Leading the Way: New York Enacts Legal Protections for Farmworkers and Families,” a panel discussion on New York’s increased legal protections for farmworkers and workers needing family leave.
+- December 2019 – Coordinator, “Leading the Way: New York Enacts Legal Protections for Farmworkers and Families,” a panel discussion on New York’s increased legal protections for farmworkers and workers needing family leave.

-- April 24, 2020 – Presenter on a webinar for out-of-work musicians.
-Mr. Kaske discussed typical employment issues facing musicians and new laws protecting these workers, including employee misclassification, the Freelance Isn’t Free Act, the expansion of the New York City Human Rights Law, and common wage-theft schemes.
+- April 24, 2020 – Presenter, webinar for out-of-work musicians.
+Discussed typical employment issues facing musicians and new laws protecting these workers, including employee misclassification, the Freelance Isn’t Free Act, the expansion of the New York City Human Rights Law, and common wage-theft schemes.

-- May 21, 2020 – Webinar presenter of “Pandemic Employment: Pre-Existing Laws” for the Yemeni American Merchants Association’s Educational Monthly Townhall, covering established workplace rules of law that have been tested by the Covid-19 crisis.
+- May 21, 2020 – Presenter, Webinar on “Pandemic Employment: Pre-Existing Laws” for the Yemeni American Merchants Association’s Educational Monthly Townhall, covering established workplace rules of law that have been tested by the Covid-19 crisis.

-- May 28, 2020 – Webinar coordinator of “Employment in the Time of Corona: Protections for Workers During the Pandemic,” which is a seminar on new and established employment laws who face workplace discrimination, harassment, and other issues as a result of Covid-19.
+- May 28, 2020 – Coordinator, Webinar on “Employment in the Time of Corona: Protections for Workers During the Pandemic,” which is a seminar on new and established employment laws who face workplace discrimination, harassment, and other issues as a result of Covid-19.